-In addition there is a new Prime Minister in place (more on that below) and the impact of Brexit to address which will certainly occupy a substantial amount of Government, Civil Service and Legislature time and effort over the coming months and years.
+In addition, there is a new Prime Minister in place (more on that below) and the impact of Brexit to address which will certainly occupy a substantial amount of Government, Civil Service and Legislature time and effort over the coming months and years.
 There may be little time (and resource) available for pension reform.

 Pensions and Tax Revenue

-Any Government, particularly one with a deficit to fund, Brexit to manage and a NHS funding black hole to deal with, will always be on the lookout for any potential tax windfall they can engineer and pension allowances certainly seem to be in the Government’s sights.
+Any Government, particularly one with a deficit to fund, Brexit to manage and an NHS funding black hole to deal with, will always be on the lookout for any potential tax windfall they can engineer and pension allowances certainly seem to be in the Government’s sights.

 The previous Chancellor backed away from major pension allowance changes in the weeks leading up to his last budget but many forecasters predict his successor may return to the issue.
-It is easy to be cynical about new Prime Minister’s speeches but Theresa May in one of her first speeches said “When it comes to taxes, we’ll prioritise not the wealthy” but the many.
+It is easy to be cynical about new Prime Minister’s speeches but Theresa May in one of her first speeches said: “When it comes to taxes, we’ll prioritise not the wealthy” but the many.

 It may be too much of a radical step at this early stage for what is effectively a new Government but LISA (Lifetime ISA) remains a key issue on the horizon.
 There still remains the prospect in future of replacing all (or part) of pensions with an ISA.
-This would be a major step that would be strongly resisted by many but the potential short term upside in tax revenue to the Government would be substantial so it cannot be discounted.
+This would be a major step that would be strongly resisted by many but the potential short-term upside in tax revenue to the Government would be substantial so it cannot be discounted.

 The recent problems with the BHS and British Steel final salary pension funds have brought a long standing issue into sharp focus.
-The long term impact of low interest rates, successive rounds of quantitative easing and, more recently, the impact of Brexit have all increased final salary pension deficits.
+The long-term impact of low-interest rates, successive rounds of quantitative easing and, more recently, the impact of Brexit have all increased final salary pension deficits.

-There is a possibility the Government will need to legislate to allow some degree of flexibility on how deficits are calculated and / or to facilitate the payment of lower benefits to those in retirement.
+There is a possibility the Government will need to legislate to allow some degree of flexibility on how deficits are calculated and/or to facilitate the payment of lower benefits to those in retirement.
 A green paper will be issued by the Government soon to present the possible options to keep final salary pension schemes sustainable and the debate that follows will be interesting.
 Any change to final salary pension benefits is likely to be strongly opposed but ultimately there may be little choice.

-Of course a change in economic conditions could have a major impact on reducing deficits and some argue the issue is over hyped.
+Of course, a change in economic conditions could have a major impact on reducing deficits and some argue the issue is over-hyped.
 Andrew Warwick-Thompson, executive director for regulatory policy with the pension regulator, said recently: “A minority of DB (final salary) schemes and their sponsors are in distressed circumstances but the data doesn’t bear out the argument that in general DB schemes are unaffordable — nor are they about to fail, nor are they about to bankrupt their sponsors, nor will they overwhelm the pensions life raft, the PPF.”

 Evidence shows the UK population is ageing.
 Government statistics show between 2015 and 2020, over a period when the general population is expected to rise 3%, the numbers aged over 65 are expected to increase by 12% and the numbers aged over 85 by 18%